whitesnowx/tp/docs/DeveloperGuide.md

 3. The app should not exceed using 1GB of RAM while it is operating.
 4. The app should work on both 32-bit and 64-bit environments.
 5. The app should be able to store up to 1000 persons without affecting the response time of 2 seconds.
+6. The app should be able to store up to a total of 1000 meetings across all persons without affecting the response time of 2 seconds.
-6. The app should only be able to read and write in the generated `data/staffconnect.json` file.
+7. The app should only be able to read and write in the generated `[JAR file location]/data/staffconnect.json` file.
-7. The app should be usable by a student who is familiar with CLI interfaces.
+8. The app should be usable by a student who is familiar with CLI interfaces.
-8. The app should be up-to-date with the latest NUS faculty names.
+9. The app should be up-to-date with the latest NUS faculty names.
-9. The data stored in the app should not change unless the user has modified the data through usage of the app with user-issued commands, or the `data/staffconnect.json` file has been modified with valid values.
+10. The data stored in the app should not change unless the user has modified the data through usage of the app with user-issued commands, or the `[JAR file location]/data/staffconnect.json` file has been modified with valid values.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS, with versions that support Java 11
-* **Person**: A professor/teaching assistant (TA)
+* **Person**: A professor or tutor (i.e. Teaching Assistant)
 * **Attribute**: A useful piece of information belonging to a `Person`. e.g `Venue` is the consultation venue to consult a `Person`
 * **Staff Book**: Name for the list containing `Person` objects
 * **Contacts' Information**: All `Persons` in the staff book